vanshbansal986/Text-to-image-dalle/README.md

 - **Text to Image Generation (DALL-E)**: Generate images from text prompts using OpenAI's DALL-E 3 model.
   - Customizable image size, quality, and style.
 - **Text to Image Generation (Stable Diffusion)**: Create images from text descriptions using the Stable Diffusion model.
   - Adjustable resolution and quality settings.
-- **Image to Text**: Generate textual descriptions of uploaded images using a pre-trained image captioning model.
+Did not work because server couldnt handle the load.

 ## Installation